billyjbryant/num-to-name/README.md

 The motivation for this module was born from a Google search which led to [this answer](https://stackoverflow.com/a/23105974/13387374) on StackOverflow.

 The code is based on a similar solution found in https://www.npmjs.com/package/number2text which is intended for Indian Currency with optional English Language variant.
-I intend to
+I intend to expand to additional languages eventually.

-### Usage:
+## Usage:

-#### Example:
+### Example:

 ```js
 const numToName = require('num-to-name');